"Sometimes you have to take a step back!" Investor Hasan Ismaik has hinted at the possibility of a forced relegation for TSV 1860 Munich-what on earth is driving him this time? | Goal.com UK

 The club needs more than fresh funding.
-"It needs a genuine restructuring, clear financial controls, compliance, and a management team that operates according to modern institutional standards—as successful clubs and companies already do," the investor stated.
+"It needs a genuine restructuring, clear financial controls, compliance, and a management team that operates according to modern institutional standards—standards long established at successful clubs and companies," the investor stated.

 "After all these years, we must be honest and unequivocal: the current situation cannot continue.
 I am not blaming anyone—not the management, not the fans, not the partner, not even myself.
 If the Lions had to be rebuilt from scratch, even starting in the lower leagues, that would be no disgrace," said Ismaik.

-Unlike in 2017, when a return to the beloved Grünwalder Stadium in Munich's Giesing district reignited fan passion and rebranded 1860 as a cult neighbourhood club, any forced relegation today would almost certainly sap morale among supporters.
+Unlike in 2017, when a return to the beloved Grünwalder Stadium in Munich's Giesing district reignited fan passion and rebranded 1860 as a cult neighbourhood club, any forced relegation today would struggle to spark optimism among supporters.

 Surprisingly, Ismaik's comments ring true on several points.
-Yet it remains unclear why he suddenly claims that on-field success is no longer his priority.
+Yet it remains unclear why, at this particular moment, he claims to have little interest in sporting success.

+Just over a year ago, the club's then-management and Ismaik nearly fell for what appears to have been a con artist; A previously announced sale of Ismaik's shares to a mysterious investor—which Munich-Giesing fans had already celebrated with fireworks—collapsed at the last minute, and to this day it is unclear whether the suitor even existed.

 One thing is clear: his shares would not increase in value if the club were to be relegated to the amateur leagues again.